batsimprov/activecampaign3/README.md

 of our fast-paced, variety-packed shortform shows.
 Or come on a Saturday for one of our world-famous genre longform shows.
 Either way, you’re sure to experience the unique blend of theatre and comedy that is BATS Improv.
-We also offer classes for individuals and customized corporate training and experiences through our Improv @ Work program.
+We also offer classes at all levels for individuals, and customized corporate training and experiences through our Improv @ Work program.

 Visit us online https://improv.org